Disability and Diversity Training

 Previously in paid and voluntary capacities she addressed Rotary and Lions groups for fundraising and awareness raising purposes.

 Kerrie has expertise in human rights issues such as disability rights; gender and development; cultural awareness; systemic and individual advocacy.
-She is also well versed in policy development, governance and administration.
+She is well versed in policy development, governance and administration.

 Kerrie has a passion for seeing future generations become inclusive and accepting of diversity and speaks to school students on a range of issues.
+She is involved in supporting sporting clubs to become more inclusive through VUT and Disability Sports Australia projects: To find out more go to: https://www.sports.org.au/building-inclusive-sport-clubs

 Consultant and Trainer Background